Marketing glossary.

 Analytics

-8Attribution Window
+Attribution Window

 The time period during which a touchpoint can be credited with a conversion.
 Common windows: 1-day click, 7-day click, 28-day click.
-Different windows produce dramatically different ROAS numbers. be consistent across reports.
+Different windows produce dramatically different ROAS numbers, be consistent across reports.

 First-Party Data